coreinfrastructure/best-practices-badge/background.md

 Unfortunately, these transcluded components may have known vulnerabilities.

-Various tools, both OSS and proprietary, can examine software to see if it includes components that have known vulnerabilities.
+Various tools, both OSS and proprietary, can examine software to see whether it includes components that have known vulnerabilities.
 Such tools include OWASP Dependency-check, as well as tools from Sonatype, Black Duck, and Codenomicon.